andyhasit/Relate/notes on code and style.md

 Try to keep the functions small, sourcing out as much as possible to other functions.

 Combining this with points 5 and 6 will allow you to write more concise and understandable code in the more public facing functions and make the knitty gritty parts reusable to other factories, controllers and services.

+#Rules

+  - Query (find and get) return immediately.
+  - Operations (new, save, set, delete) return promises, and the collection functions must ensure that all indexes are updated before the promise resolves.
+  - The Model ensures operations on collections (including relationships) are queued, so one finishes before the other does.
+This means that internally, the index is always up to date.
+  - Relationship operations are responsible for chaining operations to other collections or relationship to ensure constistency.
+  - This means that so long as the last operation has resolved.